Wikia/mobile-wiki/README.md

 * `npm run clean` - remove all dependencies and build directory
 * `npm run clean-deep` - remove all dependencies, remove build directory and clean the cache
 * `npm run svgo` - optimize all SVG files in the repository (check out `tasks/optimize-svg.sh` for details and configuration)
+* `npm run shrinkwrap` - updates shrinkwrap files which locks the version of dependencies we are using (should be run after updating a dependency with `npm install`)

 ## localSettings
 `server/config/localSettings` is main configuration structure.
 All application settings should be stored there.